Measurement Error and Counterfactuals in Quantitative Trade and Spatial Models: Introduction

-I outline a general Bayesian framework for quantifying uncertainty that incorporates these various sources of uncertainty.
-The framework requires researchers to specify both a measurement error model and a prior distribution over the latent true data.
-For settings where the observed data consist of non-negative dyadic flows, I recommend default choices for both components that can be calibrated using the observed data, yielding a default empirical Bayes (EB) approach.
-Specifically, I suggest modeling measurement error as log-normal and using a log-normal prior centered on a gravity equation, with additional mass at zero to accommodate zero flows.
-This setup is designed for easy implementation and is well suited to a wide range of quantitative trade and spatial models.
+In settings where the observed data consist of non-negative dyadic flows, I propose a default specification for the measurement error model and prior that can be calibrated directly from the data, yielding a widely applicable empirical Bayes approach.
+Specifically, I model measurement error as log-normal and use a log-normal prior centered on a structural gravity equation, with a point mass at zero to accommodate zero flows.
+This setup is designed for ease of implementation and is suitable for a wide class of quantitative trade and spatial models.

+I consider two approaches to calibrating the hyperparameters in this default specification.
+The first assumes constant measurement error variances across flows and relies on researcher input or domain knowledge.
+The second, applicable in the case of international trade, uses the mirror trade dataset compiled by \citet{linsi2023problem}, which reports bilateral trade flows as recorded by both exporters and importers.
+I interpret these paired observations as two independent noisy measurements of the true trade flow, enabling calibration of flow-specific measurement error variances.

-To illustrate the impact of accounting for measurement error, I revisit the settings in \citet{adao2017nonparametric} and \citet{allen2022welfare}.
-For the counterfactual analysis in \citet{adao2017nonparametric}, which quantifies the welfare impacts of China’s accession to the WTO, I model measurement error in bilateral trade flows.
-I apply my default EB approach, calibrating the prior and measurement error model using the mirror trade dataset compiled by \citet{linsi2023problem}.
-This dataset reports bilateral trade flows as recorded by both exporters and importers, which I interpret as two independent noisy measurements of the latent true trade flow.
-I plot the estimated change in China’s welfare from 1996 to 2011 and construct uncertainty intervals that reflect both measurement error and estimation error.
+To illustrate the impact of incorporating measurement error into counterfactual analysis, I revisit the applications in \citet{adao2017nonparametric} and \citet{allen2022welfare}.
+In \citet{adao2017nonparametric}, which quantify the welfare effects of China’s accession to the WTO, I model measurement error in baseline bilateral trade flows.
+I apply the default empirical Bayes approach and construct uncertainty intervals that account for measurement error in the estimated changes in China’s welfare from 1996 to 2011.
+These intervals are substantially wider than those reported in \citet{adao2017nonparametric}, which reflect estimation uncertainty.